railroadmedia/railcontent/README.md

 Validation
 ------------------------------------------------------------------------------------------------------------------------

 This is *"business rules"* validation.
 This does not validate that the content is suitable for the the database.
-Rather it is used if your application requires content to require information to be set to a state - like "public" or "published", for example.
+That is handled by rules hard-coded into a "rules" method in entity-and-action-specific `Request` classes (extension of `Railroad\Railcontent\Requests\FormRequest`, all in */src/Requests*).
+Rather, this "business rules" validation is used when content unique to your application requires specific infomation according to it's intended use within your domain.
+For example, for consumable consumer education and entertainment, you may have states like "public" or "published", which you want only assigned to content that has all components required to meet your requirements for quality and completeness.

 In your application's config/ directory, you should have a railcontent.php file.
 In there under 'validation', you can list the brands for which you want validation.
 If a brand is not present, validation will not run.